-Wing Security is a platform for SaaS security.
-Wing secures the SaaS of large enterprises by discovering (non-intrusively) which SaaS apps they are using, classifying those apps by risk ranking, and then presenting all issues found by sorting them into 3 categories: Apps, Users, and Exposed Data, which includes any shared resources such as files or repositories.
-Next, Wing lets CISOs and their security teams start to remediate the issues it has found, letting them revoke tokens, sharing permissions, and restricting apps or users.
+Wing Security provides SaaS security.
+Wing secures the SaaS use of large enterprises by discovering (non-intrusively) which SaaS apps they’re using, classifying those apps using a security score from Wing’s Reputation Ranking, and then presenting all issues found by sorting them into 3 categories: SaaS Apps, SaaS Users, and Exposed SaaS Data, which includes any shared resources such as files or repositories.
+Next, Wing lets CISOs and their Security teams start to remediate the issues it has found, letting them revoke tokens, sharing permissions, and restricting apps or users.
 And the best part is: Those security teams just need to decide what they want to do.
-Then, with a few clicks, Wing carries out their policy and implements it.
+Then, with a few clicks, Wing carries out their policy and implements it using built-in automation.

-If security teams just brazenly clicked away and started revoking things, there would be a knock on their door pretty soon (or a harsh email) from someone who needed “that file” for something that was really important.
-This is why Wing Security also has the ability to loop in the end users as part of the remediation process before anything is revoked or unshared.
-Users are messaged so that they know why the action is being taken, and are given options to snooze or deny the request, with a default in place in the highly rare event that the end-user doesn’t respond [audience gasps].
+If Security teams just brazenly clicked away and started revoking tokens and permissions, there would be a knock on their door pretty soon (or a harsh email) from someone who needed “that SaaS file” for something that was really important.
+This is why Wing Security also provides the ability to loop in the end-users as part of the remediation process before anything is revoked or unshared.
+Users are messaged so that they know why the action is being taken, and are given options to snooze or deny the request, with a default in place in the highly rare event that the end-user doesn’t respond [AUDIENCE GASPS].

 Once the concern of accidentally revoking-something-that-shouldn’t-be is addressed by looping in those end-users, it opens up the capability of fully automating many SaaS security tasks that need to be carried out to remediate the issues found.
 While there is still occasional work that needs to be done manually, as some actions shouldn’t be automated, everything else can be, and should be, fully automated.
 Protecting the organization quietly in the background.